Summer High School

 Algebra II

-Jesuit Students: This course is designed to remediate and cannot be taken by Jesuit students for advancement to Precalculus.
+Pre-Requisites for Jesuit Students: This course is designed to remediate and cannot be taken by Jesuit students for advancement to Pre-Calculus.
+Must have completed Algebra I and Geometry.
 Jesuit students must obtain prior department approval.

-Non-Jesuit students: Completion of Algebra I and Geometry OR Integrated Math 1 and 2.
+Pre-Requisites for Non-Jesuit Students: Successful completion of Algebra I and Geometry OR Integrated Math 1 and 2.
 Please be sure to consult with the Academic Counselors at your school to be sure that this course is a good fit for you and that they will accept our credits.

 Cost: $750 plus $50 registration fee